ketr4x/wordle-cli/readme.md

 - A Flutter GUI and a Python CLI

 ## Installation
+> For the best experience, consider using the Android build
 ### Python CLI
 #### Cloning the repository
 - Click the Code button